C Corp vs S Corp: Which Is Right for Your Business?

 Email

-The C corporation vs S corporation debate rears its head again.
-Each legal business entity provides different benefits and limitations around taxation, business operations and ownership structures.
-How do you know which is right for your business?
+The ongoing debate between C corporations (C corps) and S corporations (S corps) continues to shape business decisions.
+Each legal business entity provides different benefits and limitations around taxation, business operations, and ownership structures.

 Each corporation type has a direct effect on your taxes and can affect your bottom line.
-C corporations are subject to what’s often described as double taxation.
-C corporations pay taxes of 21% on their income when they file form 1020.
-Owners then pay tax on the dividends they receive.
+C corps pay corporate income tax (currently 21%) on their profits.
+Shareholders then pay tax on dividends received.

 When you file for an S corporation election by filing form 2553, you create what’s known as a passthrough entity.
 With a passthrough entity, individuals report their share of the corporation’s income on their personal income tax returns via form 1120-S. Currently, many S corporations are eligible for the IRS’s qualified business income deduction, which means that 20% of their profits aren’t taxed.